Insect hotel, bug house, wildlife hotel

 Scour freecycle and gumtree as well as local community pages for free or cheap wooden pallets and wood offcuts (untreated wood).
 I picked up a large pallet for £1.
 You may also have old bits of wood hanging around in your garage or shed.
 It’s better to reuse materials than to buy new ones.

-If you are hoping to attract solitary bees, the insect hotel needs to be south facing.
+If you are hoping to attract solitary bees, the insect hotel needs to be South facing.

 It took part of 3 weekends to create our giant insect hotel.
 It has a front and a back section but we focused on filling the front section first.
 It makes a lovely feature when viewed from the kitchen window!